Karvalakki

-A karvalakki (fur cap) is a cylinder-shaped, furry forage cap-styled hat typically worn in parts of Finland and Russia.
+A karvalakki (fur cap) is a cylinder-shaped, fur forage cap-styled hat typically worn in parts of Finland and Russia.
 Finnish TV presenter Hannu Karpo often wore a karvalakki on his show, Karpolla on asiaa.

-In Finnish, the expression karvalakkimalli ("furry cap model") means a bare-bones, no-frills model, meaning the cheapest and most basic model that just works and does nothing extra.
+In Finnish, the expression karvalakkimalli ("fur cap model") means a bare-bones, no-frills model, meaning the cheapest and most basic model that just works and does nothing extra.
 The term can also be used to describe anything that is very basic.